lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 ```

 First, note that Gurobi solves the problem much more quickly than Juniper.
-Also note the slight difference in the objectives obtained between Juniper and Gurobi, i.e.,
+Also note the difference in the objectives obtained between Juniper and Gurobi, i.e.,
 ```
 result["objective"] - result_grb["objective"] # Positive difference.
 ```

-The objective value obtained via Gurobi is _smaller_ than the one obtained via Juniper.
+The objective value obtained via Gurobi is _smaller_ than the one obtained via Juniper, indicating that Gurobi discovered a better solution.
-This is because Gurobi is capable of solving mixed-integer nonconvex quadratic programs to _global optimality_, whereas Juniper can only solve them to _local optimality_ (i.e., feasibility).

 ## Obtaining Results
 The `run` commands in PowerWaterModels return detailed results data in the form of a Julia `Dict`.